js-webdev/advent-of-code-2017/README.md

 ## Day 1: Inverse Captcha

 Got it right!
 A little more Code than others, but at least it works ;)

+## Day 2: Corruption Checksum

+It works fine, maybe a little more code than really needed - especially compared to [this guy](https://github.com/kodsnack/advent_of_code_2017/blob/master/erikdyrelius-python3/Day02.py)